Toys and education; 9 important reasons that playing with toys at an early age help in child development

-Parents constantly think of their child’s interest and health.
+Parents constantly think of their child’s interests and health.
 Children’s welfare and development not only depend on their parents’ love but also several other things.
 The most important one of which is playing.
-Playing is serious business for babies and toddlers in the early stages of their development.
+Playing is a serious business for babies and toddlers in the early stages of their development.
 This is something to be encouraged, and your children should have enough time to play and explore.

 Toys are not just about love and keeping the little ones busy while the parents are doing something else.
 Toys play a much bigger role in the development and growing up – a vital role in children’s adjustment to the world.